 My name is Marlene Cornelis.
-I’m a home cook and food writer living in London (the other one, in Ontario, Canada).
+I’m a home cook, recipe developer and food writer living in London (the other one, in Ontario, Canada).
 I’m passionate about what I like to call modern scratch living: preparing good food from scratch, reviving the art of easeful hospitality, and doing the odd crafting or home updating project.
 I also like to share photographs from my ambles around London or travels farther afield.

 Sometimes my friends think I’m crazy.
 A group of us get together several times a year to celebrate birthdays and generally catch up on life.
 There are two spring birthdays, two in the summer, and mine, marooned in January.
 A few years ago, I announced that I’d like to cook a meal for everyone to celebrate my birthday instead of the usual take-out or restaurant meal.
 The reactions went something like this: